It’s that time of year when we all make “New Year’s Resolutions.

 It’s the small accomplishments that help us reach larger goals.
 We need to test a few radical ideas.
 We need to create some audacious goals.
 But with those ideas and goals, we need to identify smaller objectives so we don’t get frustrated and instead see incremental progress and rewards that encourage us to continue towards the larger goal.

 That’s what it took for me, and I lost that 100 pounds.
-More important, it’s staying off because now the goal is maintaining my health.
+More important, it’s staying off because now the goal is maintaining .
 There’s nothing more important to me, but each of us must find what matters to us, create our own “I Owe Me,” and pay off our own debts to ourselves.

 Still, general health and weight control, in particular, are of interest to most of us, and many people have asked me for my “secrets” to continually improving my health.
 Here are the 10 things I do.
 Feel free to skip 1-9 if you are in perfect health, ideal weight, and not getting older or feeling less energetic.